virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/tools-and-libraries/tools-and-libraries.md

 - [BeautifulSoup](https://www.dataquest.io/blog/web-scraping-tutorial-python/) is a Python library to scrape webpages

-- [Selenium](https://www.pluralsight.com/guides/web-scraping-with-selenium) is a Python library meant to automate browser testing, but it can be perfectly used in combination with BeautifulSoup to setup a powerful webscraper
+- [Selenium](https://www.pluralsight.com/guides/web-scraping-with-selenium) is a Python library meant to automate browser testing, but it can be perfectly used in combination with BeautifulSoup to set up a powerful web scraper

 See also:
 - [10 Best Web Scraping Tools to Extract Online Data](https://www.hongkiat.com/blog/web-scraping-tools/)